BKWLD/shopify-gtm-instrumentor/README.md

 })
 ```

-Used any time a product is displayed, like a product card or the detail page.

 - `variantPayload` - Either:
   - A Shopify numeric id, in which case the full variant is looked up via the Storefront API
   - A Shopify `gid://shopify/ProductVariant/###` style id, which will also be looked up via Storefront API
   - A [Shopify ProductVariant object](https://shopify.dev/docs/storefront-api/reference/products/productvariant) with `product` property.

-- `options` - Has the following keys
+- `options` - Supports the following keys
   - `el` - Optional DOM Element.
 If supplied, an IntersectionObserver will be attached to the element that triggers the event only once (and only once) the element has entered the viewport.
   - `list` - Optional name of the list or collection to which the product belongs.
   - `position` - Optional position in a list or collection.
 If `el` is provided and `position` is undefined, defaults to the index of the element relative to it's parent.
+1-based.

 Pushes an object to the dataLayer that looks like: